joelhawksley/identity/components/slides.md

 end
 ```

-^ Now that we have an issue, we can reference it in our template!
+^ Now that we have an issue,

+^ S we can reference it in our template!

 ^ So let's run our test again...